 - 1. Written Notice Required: An employee eligible for paid leave may donate a portion of his/her accrued sick leave to another employee eligible for leave benefits upon written notice to the donating and receiving employee's department director(s). - 2.
 Minimum Leave Balance Required (Donor): No donation will be permitted unless the donating employee's sick leave accrual balance immediately subsequent to the donation is one hundred (100) hours or more.
 No employee may donate more than twenty-five (25) hours of his/her accrued sick leave in a calendar year. - 3.
 Return of Unused Donations: Donated sick leave hours must be used within ninety (90) calendar days.
-Donated hours not used within ninety (90) days or due to the death of the receiving employee will revert to the donor.
-Donated sick leave hours will be excluded from the sick leave payoff provisions contained in this Agreement, and sick leave restoration provisions contained in this Agreement.
-For purposes of this Article, the first hours used by an employee will be accrued sick leave hours. - C. No Solicitation: All donations of vacation and sick leave made under this Article are strictly voluntary.
+Donated hours accrue to the donee's sick leave bank and do not expire or return to the donor once accrued.
+For purposes of this Article, the first hours used by an employee will be accrued sick leave hours.

+- C. No Solicitation: All donations of vacation and sick leave made under this Article are strictly voluntary.
 An employee is prohibited from soliciting, offering or receiving monetary or any other compensation or benefits in exchange for donating vacation or sick leave hours. - D. Conversion Rate: All vacation and sick leave hours donated will be converted to a dollar value based on the donor's straight time hourly rate at the time of donation.
 Such dollar value will then be divided by the receiving employee's hourly rate to determine the actual number of hours received.
-Unused donated vacation and sick leave will be reconverted based on the donor's straight time hourly rate at the time of re-conversion.
-An employee eligible for paid leave benefits may donate accrued vacation and/or sick leave in accordance with procedures set forth under Chapter

-3.12.223 of the King County Code (K.C.C.).

-10.2 Leave - Organ Donors: The manager/designee shall allow all employees eligible for paid leave benefits who are voluntarily participating as donors in life-giving or life-saving procedures such as, but not limited to, bone marrow transplants, kidney transplants, or blood transfusions to take five (5) days paid leave, which shall not be charged to sick or vacation leave, provided that:

-A. The employee gives the manager/designee reasonable advance notice of the need to take time off from work for the donation of bone marrow, a kidney, or other organs or tissue where there is reasonable expectation that the employee's failure to donate may result in serious illness, injury, pain or the eventual death of the identified recipient.

-B. The employee provides written proof from an accredited medical institution, organization or individual as to the need for the employee to donate bone marrow, a kidney, or other organs or tissue or to participate in any other medical procedure where the participation of the donor is unique or critical to a successful outcome.

-C. Time off from work for the purpose set out above in excess of five (5) working days will be subject to the terms of this Agreement.
+An employee eligible for paid leave benefits may donate accrued vacation and/or sick leave in accordance with procedures set forth under Chapter 3.12.223 of the King County Code (K.C.C.). - 10.2 Leave Organ Donors: The manager/designee shall allow all employees eligible for paid leave benefits who are voluntarily participating as donors in life-giving or life-saving procedures such as, but not limited to, bone marrow transplants, kidney transplants, or blood transfusions to take five (5) days paid leave, which shall not be charged to sick or vacation leave, provided that: - A. The employee gives the manager/designee reasonable advance notice of the need to take time off from work for the donation of bone marrow, a kidney, or other organs or tissue where there is reasonable expectation that the employee's failure to donate may result in serious illness, injury, pain or the eventual death of the identified recipient. - B. The employee provides written proof from an accredited medical institution, organization or individual as to the need for the employee to donate bone marrow, a kidney, or other organs or tissue or to participate in any other medial procedure where the participation of the donor is unique or critical to a successful outcome. - C. Time off from work for the purpose set out above in excess of five (5) working days will be subject to the terms of this Agreement.

-10.3 Bereavement Leave:
+10.3.
+Bereavement Leave: